myles-lewis/cellGeometry/README.md

 This heatmap as well as the signature heatmap reveals that some cell subclasses 'spillover' too strongly into other cell subclasses.
-In other words some cell types are too similar - one might be a subset of the other.
+In other words some cell types are too similar - perhaps one is really a closely related subset of the other.
 Here we see that Helper T cells are the most affected and their signature is similar to Tcm/Naive helper T cells.

-We update the cellMarker object to remove 2 cell clusters which overlap with other cell clusters and are therefore difficult to deconvolute.
+Below we update the cellMarkers object to remove 2 cell clusters which overlap with other cell clusters and are therefore likely to be difficult to deconvolute well if applied to real world bulk RNA-Seq.
+For the simulation it does not matter whether these are removed or not.

 ```
 mk <- updateMarkers(mk,